First and second order semi-strong interaction in reaction-diffusion systems: Basic examples

 Since the latter only allows for homoclinic connections to $v_0=0$ (explicit $\cosh$-form), it follows that \eqref{e:linsemi} only supports pulse interaction.
 In contrast to the previous example this means $V_0=0$, which implies that the large scale solution $U_0$ is independent of $V_0$ and therefore decoupled from the pulse locations.
-The result is motion of pulses that is driven by a fixed external field given by $U_0$.
+The result would be order $\eps^2$ motion (see Remark~\ref{r:sym2nd}) of pulses that is driven by a \emph{fixed} external field given by $U_0$, which satifies the boundary conditions on $D$.
 Let us have a closer look at how this degeneracy arises.
 Matching of small and large scale for derivatives means that $\partial_{\xi\xi}u = \eps^2(v-\alpha)$ should be written as a first order system in the form